 What is Turkish Coffee?

 Turkish coffee, or Türk kahvesi, as it is called in Turkish, is a classic timeless method of preparing unfiltered coffee.
-Coffee is roasted and then finely ground coffee is are boiled in a pot called a cezve.
+Coffee is roasted and then finely ground coffee is boiled in a special Coffee pot called a cezve.
 Usually flavoured with sugar and served in a cup where the grounds are allowed to settle, Turkish coffee is found all over the world, but particularly in the Middle East, North Africa, the Caucasus, the Balkans, Bali, and Eastern Europe.
 Indeed, Turkish Coffee was awarded as an official Cultural Heritage of Turkey confirmed by UNESCO.

 Turkish coffee is an ancient coffee drinking pastime.
 The earliest evidence of coffee drinking comes from 15th-century Yemen.
 By the late 15th century, coffee had spread to Cairo and Mecca.
 Then, in the 1640s, the Ottoman chronicler İbrahim Peçevi reported the opening of the first coffeehouse in Constantinople and it was then that Turkish coffee began to grow across Europe and Africa from its roots in the Middle East.
 Indeed, the word 'coffee' comes from the Arabic word قهوة qahwah.
 Such is the importance of coffee in Turkish culture that the Turkish word for 'breakfast', kahvaltı, literally means "before coffee" (kahve 'coffee' + altı 'under/before') and the other Turkish word 'brown', kahverengi, means "the colour of coffee".